SHOW SIDEBAR

 3. "But that on the good ground are they, which in an honest and good heart, having heard the word, keep it, and bring forth fruit with patience."
 Luke 8:15 KJV

-This Bible verse is a part of the explanation for the parable which speaks about sowing seeds.
 Each follower of Christ is like a seed which is planted.
 The type of soil that the seed falls on will determine if it grows and bears fruit.

-Many of the seeds did not grow.
-Meaning only a few of the persons on the Christian journey endures to the end.
+Many of the seeds did not grow, meaning only a few of the persons on the Christian journey endures to the end.
 This is, "Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it".
 (Matthew 7:14)

 4. "In your patience possess ye your souls."
 Luke 21:19 KJV